 The Great Wall opens across UK cinemas from today (Friday, 17th February)

 A lifelong lover of films, I'm at last living the proverbial dream - as a film critic and radio presenter.
-My blog and podcast, both called Talking Pictures, are award nominated, although I've yet to actually win anything.
-And I'm heard rabbiting away about movies to my heart's content every Friday morning on BBC Surrey and Sussex.
+My blog and podcast, both called Talking Pictures, are award nominated, and I'm heard rabbiting away about movies to my heart's content every Friday morning on BBC Surrey and BBC Sussex.
 Favourite film?
 The Third Man.
 Career highlight to date?
 Interviewing Woody Harrelson in his trailer at Pinewood!